marykdb/maryk/core/documentation/properties/properties.md

             Key properties must be required and final.
 - MapKey - true for properties which can be used as a key within a Map
 - MapValue - true for properties which can be used as a value within a Map
-- List - true for properties which can be used within a List
+- List/Set - true for properties which can be used within a List or Set

 ## Operations